vue-pdf-viewer/vue-pdf-viewer/SECURITY.md

 * If you have a fix, feel free to include those details.

 We will evaluate the vulnerability, contact you for more information if necessary, and release a fix once prepared.
 We will reach out to you once the vulnerability is confirmed and the mitigation is released.
-We'll also credit you for the report, if you choose to have your involvement known publicly.

 We kindly ask that you don't disclose or discuss the vulnerability publicly until a fix or mitigation path has been released.